Player1os/node-js-library/README.md

 - Running the code linter: `npm run lint`
 - Running the code linter in watch mode: `npm run lint:watch`

+## Creating a new library

+Follow these instructions to create a new forked library repository:
+1. Fork this repository on github.
+2. Setup the repository locally.
+3. Add a remote by entering `git remote add base git@github.com:Player1os/node-js-library.git` or `git remote add base https://github.com/Player1os/node-js-library.git`.

+## Updating the new library with changes from the base

+Follow these instructions to update the new library:
+1. Fetch the base repository's branches `git fetch base`.
+2. Make sure you are in the library's master branch `git checkout master`.
+3. Rebase the library's master branch to the base repository's master `git rebase upstream/master`.

 ## Developement

 It is is recommended to run the following scripts in seperate windows during development: